-After successful examples of digital value chains in application areas such as industry 4.0 or the energy sector, it is now time to focus on development of the digital blue economy.
+After successful examples of digital value chains in materialising the Industry 4.0 vision and their application in energy sector, it is now time to focus on development of the digital blue economy.
 The enhanced availability of data in the marine sector, including from ocean models and simulations to understand the marine ecosystems, in combination with open access and automatic data analytics using AI provide new opportunities for business to develop digital competitiveness (including digital twins), more sustainable business models and consumer services.
 To support this development current regulatory obstacles must be overcome.

-Digitalisation and smart solutions also offer novel opportunities for development and implementation of sustainable marine spatial planning across the BANOS area, which is one of the most heavily used marine spaces in the world.
-Present marine spatial plans are only emerging, with considerable needs for cross national and industry collaboration to reduce trade-offs between users to enable multi-use of areas.
+Digitalisation and smart solutions also offer novel opportunities for development and implementation of sustainable marine spatial planning across the BANOS region, which is one of the most heavily used marine spaces in the world.
+Present marine spatial plans are only emerging, with considerable needs for cross national and industry collaboration to reduce tradeoffs between users to enable multi-use of areas.